 Nature of Business-Zumiez Inc. (the "Company," "we," "us," "its" and "our") is a leading specialty retailer of action sports related apparel, footwear, equipment and accessories operating under the Zumiez brand name.
-At May 1, 2010, we operated 381 stores primarily located in shopping malls, giving us a presence in 35 states.
+At July 31, 2010, we operated 393 stores primarily located in shopping malls, giving us a presence in 37 states.
 Our stores cater to young men and women between the ages of 12 and 24 who seek popular brands representing a lifestyle centered on activities that include skateboarding, surfing, snowboarding, bicycle motocross (or "BMX") and motocross.
 We support the action sports lifestyle and promote our brand through a multi-faceted marketing approach that is designed to integrate our brand image with our customers' activities and interests.
 In addition, we operate a website that sells merchandise online and provides content and a community for our target customers.
-The Company was formed in August 1978 and its home office and ecommerce fulfillment center are located in Everett, Washington.
+The Company was formed in August 1978 and its home office and ecommerce fulfillment center are located in Everett, Washington and its distribution center is located in Corona, California.
 The Company operates within one reportable segment.

 Fiscal Year-We use a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to January 31.
 Each fiscal year consists of four 13-week quarters, with an extra week added to the fourth quarter every five or six years.
 Fiscal 2010 is the 52-week period ending January 29, 2011.
 Fiscal 2009 was the 52-week period ended January 30, 2010.
-The first three months of fiscal 2010 was the 13-week period ended May 1, 2010.
-The first three months of fiscal 2009 was the 13-week period ended May 2, 2009.
+The first six months of fiscal 2010 was the 26-week period ended July 31, 2010.
+The first six months of fiscal 2009 was the 26-week period ended August 1, 2009.